ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

   ![Config Signing Success](/img/Guide08.png)

-2. You have two options at this stage.
+2. You have two options to perform the DKG.
     1. **Option 1** and default is to copy and run the `docker` command on the screen in your terminal.
 It will automatically download the `cluster-definition` file, move it to the hidden `.charon` folder and start the DKG process.

     2. **Option 2** (Manual DKG) is to download the `cluster-definition` file manually and move it to the hidden `.charon` folder.
 Then, every cluster member participates in the DKG ceremony by running the command displayed.